Virginia and Prisoners of War in the American Revolution

 The 2,139 British, 2,022 Germans, and 830 Canadians who General John Burgoyne surrendered at the Battle of Saratoga in October, 1777 were not supposed to end up imprisoned in Charlottesville.
 The terms of surrender for the "Convention Army" included shipment to Britain, but the Confederation Congress voided the deal.
 Those soldiers were, over the next five and a half years, force to march 1,100 miles.
 Roughly 85% of Gen. John Burgoyne's army died from disease and starvation, or deserted and started a new life in America.

-Starting in November 1778, the Convention Army captives were marched 700 miles south.
-They crossed the Potomac River and reached Loudon County at the end of the year.
+The Convention Army prisoners crossed the Potomac River and reached Loudon County at the end of 1778.
 Their route in Virginia between Loudoun County to Charlottesville between January 2-January 14 passed through Leesburg, Prince William County, Warrenton, Culpeper County, and Orange Court House.

 At Charlottesville, the prisoners were forced to build their own shelters, on what today is Barracks Road.
 In October, 1780, British forces led by Major General Alexander Leslie occupied Hampton Roads.
 The British captives in the Albemarle Barracks near Charlottesville were marched to Winchester.